FBW-12/react-redux-introduction/README.md

 ### 17.1 What it is

 Looking at our current ToDo application we can see, that we passed down functions to mutate the state a lot.
-For example the `ToDoWidget` component has to pass the `updateToDoText`, `toggleToDoDone` and `removeToDo` functions to the `ToDoList` component.
+For example the `ToDoList` component has to pass the `updateToDoText`, `toggleToDoDone` and `removeToDo` functions it received from the `App` component down to the `ToDoItem` component.

 To reduce the amount of props and to get rid of the need to pass things down through components that don't even need the functions or data, we will use a famous state library called [Redux](https://redux.js.org/).